loup icon

 Laundry Detergent

 Pour one small cup of detergent into a bowl of hot water and place the silver jewelry inside.
-Leave for 5 minutes, remove and rub with a soft cloth.
+Leave for 5 minutes, then remove and rub with a soft cloth.

 Results

-TESTERS RATING:
+TESTER'S RATING:

 5/10